-In England, there existed many Halloween-related traditions, such as trick-or-treating, carving pumpkins, and costume parties, which have eventually morphed into the modern-day traditions.
-These traditions are thought to have originated from pagan Celtic harvest festivals, in particularly the Gaelic end-of-summer festival of Samhain.
+In England, there existed many Halloween-related traditions, such as trick-or-treating, carving pumpkins, and costume parties, which have eventually morphed into the modern-day Halloween traditions of today.
+These traditions are thought to have originated from pagan Celtic harvest festivals, in particularly the Gaelic end-of-summer festival of Samhain that we mentioned earlier.
 In other words, the pagan, Celtic festival of Samhain was Christianized as Halloween.
-For the Celts, this day marked the start of winter and beginning of the year, a time of encounter between the living and the dead, which fit well with the Christian tradition of remembering and honoring the dead.
+We saw that for the Celts, this day marked the start of winter and beginning of the year, a time of encounter between the living and the dead, which fit well with the Christian tradition of remembering and honoring the dead.

-The focus of the traditional All Hallows’ Eve revolves around the use of humor and ridicule to confront death, which is the source of the present-day children’s activities, which for most people is all that is left of this traditionally Christian celebration.[iv]
-The modern Halloween celebrations and customs in the English-speaking world were brought to North America by the Irish and the Welsh in the 19th century and contributed to the modern child-centered tradition.
+The focus of traditional All Hallows’ Eve celebrations revolves around the use of humor and ridicule to confront death, which is the source of the present-day children’s activities, which for most people is all that is left of this traditionally Christian celebration.[vi]
+The modern Halloween celebrations and customs in the English-speaking world were brought to North America by the Irish and the Welsh in the 19th century, which form the basis of the modern child-centered traditions.

-A major modern Halloween tradition in North America and the British Isles involves children going door-to-door in costume demanding candy, a practice known as trick-or-treat or to go trick-or-treating, which refers to ‘a children’s custom of calling at houses at Halloween with the threat of pranks if they are not given a small gift’ (COED).[v]
-The source of this recent tradition seems to be the practice of souling in late medieval times in Europe, in which poor people would go house-to-house on All Saints Day offering a prayer for the dead in exchange for some food.[vi]
-Interestingly, as we just mentioned, the children’s tradition of trick-or-treating has spread to many Spanish-speaking countries in recent years.[vii]
-The Spanish-speaking world has not settled yet on a phrase equivalent to trick-or-treat, though some vying candidates seem to be dulce o truco, truco o trato (or traco o truco), dulce o travesura, and treta o trato.[viii]
+A major modern Halloween tradition in North America and the British Isles involves children going door-to-door in costume demanding candy, a practice known as trick-or-treat or to go trick-or-treating, which refers to ‘a children’s custom of calling at houses at Halloween with the threat of pranks if they are not given a small gift’ (COED).[vii]
+The source of this recent tradition seems to be the practice of souling in late medieval times in Europe, in which poor people would go house-to-house on All Saints Day offering a prayer for the dead in exchange for some food.[viii]

 Most of these expressions are quite bad renderings of the original English expression, which they attempt to calque.
 The Spanish word truco can mean ‘trick’, but mostly only the sense of trick that means ‘skill, knack’ or ‘deception, ruse’, not the sense that means ‘prank, joke’, which translates as broma.
 The Spanish word trato does not mean ‘treat’, but rather ‘deal’ or ‘treatment’.
 The word treta means ‘trick, ruse’ and is not a bad translation of the sense of trick in trick-or-treat.

-This same period coincides with the celebration of Día de los Muertos, or ‘Day of the dead’ in Mexico, where it is a national holiday that lasts the two already-mentioned days (November 1-2).[ix]
-In pre-Columbian Mexico, the celebration of the dead was already a big deal for the indigenous cultures, and it used to be celebrated in the summertime.
+All Souls Day is known traditional as celebration of Día de los Muertos ‘Day of the dead’ in Mexico, where it is a national holiday which actually lasts two days, the two days that we have been discussing, November 1-2.[xi]
+In pre-Columbian Mexico, the celebration of the dead was already a big deal for several of the indigenous cultures, including the Mexicas, and it used to be celebrated in the summertime.
 However, upon the arrival of Christianity, the celebration was moved to coincide with the Catholic festival of Allhallowtide.
 Similar celebrations involving the dead are found in other parts of Latin America, such as Bolivia, Ecuador, Guatemala, and Brazil.
 The Día de los Muertos celebration until recently was restricted to southern parts of Mexico and it was rejected in other areas as having too many pagan elements, but now it is a public holiday throughout the country.

 In Mexican folk culture, the Catarina is one of the most popular

-figures of the Day of the Dead celebrations in Mexico[x]
+figures of the Day of the Dead celebrations in Mexico[xii]

-In the Spanish Allhallowtide tradition, the first day, November 1st, is known as Día de los Inocentes (‘day of the innocents’) or, in some countries, Día de los Angelitos (‘day of the little angels’) and it is dedicated to deceased infants and children.
-This Día de los Inocentes celebration should not to be confused with the Día de los Santos Inocentes in Catholic tradition, which in English, is called (Holy) Innocents’ Day or Childermas.
-This day marks the Biblical narrative of infanticide by Herod the Great, the Roman-appointed king of the Jews, an event known in English as the Massacre of the Innocents.[xi]
-This day, which in Catholic tradition is celebrated on December 28, is also known in Spanish as Día de las bromas ‘day of the practical jokes’, and is the Hispanic equivalent of April Fool’s Day in English-speaking (and some other European) countries.[xii]
+In the Spanish Allhallowtide tradition, the first day, November 1st, Día de Todos los Santos, is also known as Día de los Inocentes (‘day of the innocents’) or, in some countries, Día de los Angelitos (‘day of the little angels’) and it is dedicated to deceased infants and children.
+This Día de los Inocentes celebration should not to be confused with the Día de los Santos Inocentes in Catholic tradition, which in English is called (Holy) Innocents’ Day or Childermas.
+This day marks the Biblical narrative of infanticide by Herod the Great, the Roman-appointed king of the Jews, an event known in English as the Massacre of the Innocents.[xiii]
+This day, which in Catholic tradition is celebrated on December 28, is also known in Spanish as Día de las bromas ‘day of the practical jokes’, and is the Hispanic equivalent of April Fool’s Day in English-speaking (and some other European) countries.[xiv]
 The reason for this seems to be that the word inocente, in addition to ‘innocent’ or ‘not guilty’, can also mean ‘naïve, sucker’ in Spanish.
 The tradition of playing tricks on people on this day seems to have started from the double meaning of the word inocente in Spanish.

 The earliest records of the practice of starting the day at nightfall are found in Babylon, which seems to be where the Jews picked it up during their exile there starting in the 6th century BCE.
 In the early books of the Hebrew Bible, the word for ‘day’ refers just to the daylight hours and it contrasts with the word for ‘night’.
 The Greeks and the Phoenicians also reckoned the day from sunset to sunset.
 The Romans, on the other hand, started the day at midnight, a tradition that we now follow in the West and in the whole world more generally.
 Other peoples reckoned the full day from sunrise to sunrise.

-The English adjectival suffix ‑y descends from Old English ‑ig, which descends from Proto-Germanic *-igaz, which is a cognate of the Latin suffix ‑ic‑us and the Ancient Greek suffix ‑ικ‑ός (-ik‑ós).
+The English adjectival suffix ‑y descends from Old English ‑ig, which descends from Proto-Germanic *-igaz, which is a cognate of the Latin suffix ‑ic‑(us/a) and the Ancient Greek suffix ‑ικ‑ (-ik‑).

 Note that the adverb tarde cannot be used with the verbs ser or estar, because unlike Eng. late, it cannot be used as an adjective.
 Thus, there is no simple way to translate Eng. to be late.
 To express that meaning, different verbs must be used with the adverb tarde, as in llegar tarde ‘to arrive late’ or empezar tarde ‘to start late’.
 Additionally, other verbs can be used to express this meaning such as atrasarse, retrasarse, demorarse, llevar retraso, ir retrasado, ir con retraso, andar retrasado, or andar con retraso.